max-planck-innovation-competition/go-epo-eps/README.md

 ## Installation

-Put the package under your project folder and add the following in import:
+Add the package to your project via the following command:

 ```shell
 go get github.com/max-planck-innovation-competition/go-epo-eps